ultralytics/ultralytics/docs/en/hub/models.md

 ## Bring your own Agent

 A user can create API end point through Ultralytics HUB and use their own agent to train the Model locally.
-Simply follow the steps on the section and then we can see the details of the training by a link generated on the terminal on the Agent. <br />
+Simply follow the steps on the section, and then we can see the details of the training by a link generated on the terminal on the Agent.
 The link takes us to the Metrics Information and Deployment completion page to know more about the model and deploy / share it.

 ![Bring your own agent screenshot](https://github.com/ultralytics/ultralytics/assets/19519529/7d8dcd7a-19ec-4ada-87bf-1a1ba1d01ceb)